JBGruber/r-text-analyse-ffm/README.md

 ![](media/wizard-2.png)

-Then copy the URL `https://github.com/JBGruber/python_for_r_users` into the URL field and select where to download the project to.
+Then copy the URL `https://github.com/JBGruber/r-text-analyse-ffm.git` into the URL field and select where to download the project to.

 ![](media/wizard-3.png)

 After clicking "Create Project", a new session should open.
-Navigate to the file "python-in-r.qmd" and open it.
 That's it!

 ## Install dependencies